ShatteredArrow/website/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to the website repository, which is hosted in the hackforla Organization on GitHub.
+The following is a set of guidelines for contributing to the website repository, which is hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ** <sub>The guide below assumes that you already have a github account.
 If you do not have a github account yet, [Sign Up Here](https://github.com/join)</sub>
 <br><br>